 In 2014 Charis was awarded the Progress in Policy Award by the Arthritis Foundation, Pacific Region for efforts in statewide and national legislative advocacy efforts.
 They volunteer as member of the Spondylitis Association of America advocacy committee and attend professional rheumatology events with the same organization.
 Charis writes for various media outlets; with bylines at HealthCentral, Healthline, Business Insider, The Mighty, and This AS Life; including cover stories for Arthritis Today and Spondylitis Plus magazine.

-Charis is a chronic disease advocate, writer, and model who lives with Ankylosing Spondylitis (AS), Major Depressive Disorder, Anxiety and Post-Traumatic Stress Disorder.
-She graduated in 2009 from Meredith College, Magna Cum Laude, with a BA in Sociology and minors in Psychology and Women’s Studies.
-She is also a self-titled Episcopal Geek and gives really good hugs.
-When able, she enjoys sewing, cooking (she’s vegan), gardening, soccer, running, and her two cats Dora and Juno.
+Charis graduated in 2009 from Meredith College, Magna Cum Laude, with a BA in Sociology and minors in Psychology and Women’s Studies.
+When able, they enjoy sewing, cooking, gardening, thrift store shopping, attending Burning Man, and loving two very furry Maine-coon mixed cats, Dora and Juno.

 *Charis uses they/them pronouns.
 To learn more about non-binary pronouns, check out this link.

 Charis is available for speaking engagements, awareness campaigns, press inquiries, and more.

 To see Charis in the news, check out the News & Media Mentions page.